Provider Claim Disputes

 - Clinical appeals: Submit a clinical appeal to request reconsideration of a medical necessity decision.

 For pre-service appeals submitted with written member consent, the standard appeal decision time frame is 30 calendar days from the date of receipt by CareSource.
 The standard decision time frame for post-service provider appeals is 30 calendar days.
-A 14 calendar-day extension may be requested on any provider appeal.

 If the appeal is not submitted in the required time frame, the claim will not be reconsidered and the appeal will be denied.
 Providers will be notified in writing if the appeal is denied.
 If the appeal is approved, payment will show on the Explanation of Payment (EOP).